Rezvanshahr, Isfahan

 Rezvanshahr (رضوانشهر) (Note: Also romanized as Reẕvānshahr, formerly the village of Shahrak-e Rezvan) is a city in the Central District of Tiran and Karvan County, Isfahan province, Iran, serving as the administrative center for Rezvaniyeh Rural District.

 History

-The village of Shahrak-e Rezvan was elevated to the status of a city in 2002.
+The village of Shahrak-e Rezvan was converted to a city and renamed Rezvanshahr in 2002.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 3,642 in 1,132 households.
 The following census in 2011 counted 3,508 people in 1,092 households.
 The 2016 census measured the population of the city as 3,606 people in 1,213 households.